GbotemiB/gharchive_de_project/README.md

     * The api access key can be gotten from your dbt settings. copy it and paste it in DbtCloudCredentials block.
 Then save it.
   ![show](images/dbtcloudcredential.png)
   * go to `code/dbt_run.py` to input your job_id. replace your job_id in the job_id variable.
+### Credentials
+  * go to the credentials folder and create `credentials.json` file.
+  * copy the google credentials details into it and save it.